Rules For the 19th Annual Okanagan Short Story Contest

 2. Entries must be original, unpublished works of fiction, submitted on plain 8 1/2 X 11 white paper, double-spaced and typed.

 3. Short stories should range from 1000 to 4000 words.
 We encourage writers to abide by these limits.
 The judges reserve the right to disqualify stories that are too long.
+Stories (not authors) that have placed in the top three spots in previous years are disqualified from entry.

 We are looking for adult short fiction.